-This Chocolate Satin Pie recipe is one of my favorite pie recipes to make for the holidays!
+This Chocolate Satin Pie recipe is one of my favorite pie recipes to make for the holidays (along with cherry crumble pie)!
 Growing up, I always loved chocolate pudding pie, and this is the same idea-- a simple cookie crust filled with a smooth and creamy chocolatey filling, topped with fresh whipped cream.

 What makes this Chocolate Satin Pie different than chocolate pudding pie is the texture of the filling.
 The chocolate satin filling is like a cross between a mousse and a custard.
 While pudding relies on starch to thicken it, custard filling uses eggs or yolks as a thickener which makes it richer and more decadent.